Adeakim/receipt_generator_api/README.md

 # receipt_generator_api

 This is a Django web application that generate receipt for users.
+The api documentation can be assessed through this link https://receipt-generator-api.herokuapp.com/

 TECHNOLOGIES
 The following technologies were used in this project: